Siting a Manufactured Home on an Individual Lot

 - Siding Material: Siding material shall be wood or masonry, or material that gives the appearance of wood or masonry.

 - Architectural Features.
-The unit must have two of the following for the first 40 feet of building length, and one additional for each 30 feet of length:
+The unit must have two of the following for the first 40 feet of building length, and one additional for every 30 feet of length:

 - A roof overhang of one foot or greater along the full face.